-Philippine festivals are marked by vibrant colors, extravagant gaiety and exceptional food.
-Anywhere you go, you will be welcomed with colourful parades, huge floats, street dancing and festive moods comparable to that of Pasadena’s Rose Parade and New York’s Thanksgiving Festival Parade.
+The most popular festivals in the Philippines are marked by vibrant colors, extravagant gaiety and exceptional food.
+Anywhere you go, you will be welcomed with colorful parades, huge floats, street dancing and festive moods comparable to that of Pasadena’s Rose Parade and New York’s Thanksgiving Festival Parade.

-Here’s a list of some noteworthy festivals that might convince you to pack your suitcase and jump on a plane headed to the Philippines:
+Here’s a list of some of the most popular festivals in the Philippines that might convince you to pack your suitcase and jump on a plane headed to the islands: